How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 - Any other process that requires proof of marriage in Korea

-Via the Supreme Court e-family registry (efamily.scourt.go.kr): Free.
-Accessible as soon as the registration is processed.
+Via the Supreme Court e-family registry (efamily.scourt.go.kr): Use the online family-registry system when the record is available there.

-If you need the Korean marriage certificate apostilled for use abroad, for example for a home country registration or an overseas visa application, contact the Korea Ministry of Foreign Affairs (MOFA) apostille service at 02-2002-0251 or 02-2002-0252.
+If you need the Korean marriage certificate apostilled for use abroad, use the Ministry of Foreign Affairs (MOFA) apostille or consular-confirmation service and confirm the destination country's authentication rule.

 The 3-month deadline for couples who married abroad (Path C)